eazel/EazelAnimationsKit/README.md

 / *Bringing global art world to the comfort of your home* /

-However, if we paraphrase it a bit, we can get the main idea from dev team:
+However, if we paraphrase it a bit:

 / *Bringing global animation world to the comfort of your repository* /